yasaminyaldaei/You-Dont-Know-JS/up & going/ch2.md

 console.log( a );	// 2
 ```

-**Warning:** It's not common or a good idea to rely on variable *hoisting* to use a variable earlier in its scope than its `var` declaration appears; it can be quite confusing.
-It's much more common and accepted to use *hoisted* function declarations, as we do with the `foo()` call appearing before its formal declaration.
+**Warning:** It's not common or a good idea to rely on variable *hoisting* to use a variable earlier in its scope than its `var` declaration appears; it can be quite confusing. **It's much more common and accepted to use *hoisted* function declarations**, as we do with the `foo()` call appearing before its formal declaration.

 #### Nested Scopes

-When you declare a variable, it is available anywhere in that scope, as well as any lower/inner scopes.
-For example:
+**When you declare a variable, it is available anywhere in that scope, as well as any lower/inner scopes.** For example:

 ```js
 function foo() {